mdx-editor/editor/docs/basic-formatting.md

 ## Lists

-The Lists plugin enables the usage of ordered and unordered lists, including multiple levels of nesting.
+The Lists plugin enables the usage of ordered, unordered and check lists, including multiple levels of nesting.

 ```tsx